 Anna Maria Island Offshore Fishing Charter

 If you’re looking for an adventure to have on Anna Maria Island, look no further.
 Captain Keith McGlade has been leading fishing charters in the Florida waters since 2010.
 Captain Keith is a US Coast Guard-licensed mariner who loves fishing and loves creating memorable fishing trip experiences for families and vacationers.
-Seafood Charters offers both offshore fishing and inshore fishing for groups of up to six people.
+Seafood Charters offers both offshore fishing for groups of up to six people.
 Captain Keith’s experience SCUBA diving the area and knowledge of the underwater topography provides an advantage when searching for fish.
 In addition, his Carolina Skiff is equipped with advanced GPS and fish finding technology.

 Fishing Charters present a great way to get out on water and have an adventurous day.
 You can also learn and see so many new things.
 On top of the experience, you also get a fresh from the ocean meal.
 You can choose how long you are out on the water, and what you want to fish for.
 You also have no worries about safety, as Seafood Charters has the necessary permits and licenses for these voyages.
 You also do not have to provide your own gear.

 We offer different lengths of trips for up to 6 guests, setting sail in the beautiful morning hours.
 You can even book a double, if you already booked the morning charter, and experience the sunset on the water.
 Our trips are offered in 4, 6 or 8 hour increments.